Handvask/handvask/README.md

 The backend is a [FastAPI](https://fastapi.tiangolo.com/) application.
 To start it, run:

-Stay in the handvask directory (home directory for the repository) and run the following commands:
+Stay in the handvask directory (the home directory for the repository) and run the following commands:

-1. If .env is not created create a file called `~/python_backend/.env` and add the following content, The content of these files are secret, so you will have to ask someone to get them.
-They will either be provided in the hand-in or in the discord channel:
+1. If .env is not created create a file called `~/python_backend/.env` and add the following content, The content of these files is secret, so you will have to ask someone to get them.
+They will either be provided in the hand-in or the discord channel:

    1. export DB_HOST="127.0.0.1"
    2. export DB_USER="username"